California Medical Association

-The California Medical Association (CMA) is a professional organization based in California that advocates on behalf of nearly 50,000 physicians in legislative, legal, regulatory, economic, and social issues.
+The California Medical Association (CMA) is a professional organization based in California that advocates on behalf of more than 50,000 physician members in legislative, legal, regulatory, economic, and social issues.
 The organization was founded in 1856 and is a member of the American Medical Association.

+The California Medical Association members can access 5,000 pages of information in the organization's health law library.